Any BPH bloggers fancy a job at Princeton University? - but you might need a green card first, I think!

 other promotional material from the archives of the British motor industry have become available online.

 is the extensive historic photographic archive of the British Motor Industry Heritage Trust (BMIHT) along… Continue

 Added by Michael Wong on July 26, 2010 at 22:07 —

 John who?, I hear you ask, if you are as ignorant as I am on this one.

 John Mercer (1791 - 1866) of Great Harwood is one of Lancashire's unsung heroes.
-A Victorian man of science, his interests in chemistry, printing and dyeing raised the game for the Lancashire textile industry.… Continue
+A Victorian man of science, his interests in chemistry, printing and dyeing raised the game for the Lancashire textile industry.
+He was also fascinated with the new concept of… Continue

 Added by Michael Wong on July 25, 2010 at 15:00 —